mottak/send-files/README.md

 Search through the loaded CSV data.
 This route accepts a q query parameter for search terms.
 The search is case-insensitive and searches through every column of the CSV for partial matches.

 ## Testing
-Automated tests have been included in the codebase to ensure that the implemented routes match the requirements specified.
+Integration tests have been included in the codebase to ensure that the implemented routes match the requirements specified.
 To run the tests, you can use the following command:

 ```bash
 npm test